?

 Cheetahs

 Example: A man dreamed of a cheetah.
-In waking life she was going bankrupt and feared that his new business venture wouldn't take off quickly enough to stop him from losing everything he had.
+In waking life, he was going bankrupt and feared that his new business venture wouldn't take off quickly enough to stop him from losing everything he had.
 He feared being unable to "outrun" bankruptcy.
+In this case, the cheetah may have reflected his feelings about bankruptcy and financial failure being a fast-moving threat that was gaining on him quicker than he was comfortable with.

 Example 2: A woman dreamed of a cheetah in her house.
-In waking life he was in the middle of a lawsuit and felt that because of her lawyer's unwillingness to do what she wanted she couldn't escape serious financial losses that may occur id the person who was suing her wasn't stopped.
+In waking life, she was in the middle of a lawsuit and felt that because of her lawyer's unwillingness to do what she wanted, she couldn't escape serious financial losses that may occur if the person who was suing her wasn't stopped.
+In this case, the cheetah may have reflected her feelings about the person suing her being an aggressive, fast-moving threat that was causing financial damage, while she felt unable to act quickly enough to protect herself.

 *Please See Tigers